Dineshsaw111/TotalcareFix/README.md

    #### •	Technicians perform the requested service on the scheduled date and time.

    ### 4. Feedback and Rating:
-   #### •	After service completion, users can provide feedback and ratings for the technician's performance.
+   #### •	After service completion, users can provide feedback and ratings for the technicians performance.